Oliems/42-libft/README.md

 Library of functions for 42 School

 # TODO
-- Implement the remaining functions for the base:
+- Fix the remaining CRASH and FAIL in libf-unit-tester
+- Add NULL check to functions (make null in lifttester)
-	- ft_split
+- Read and decompose the algorithm for ft_split
-- Get full test coverage for base functions
-- Implemented bonus functions.
+- Questions :
+	- In lstmap why **new does not work while *new / &new does.